EdgeOfMordor/hello-world/README.md

 # Hello-world
 I'm Olecksandr.
-I love c#, delphi.
-In future i want to learn C++.
+I love c# and in future i want to become .Net Developer